 Today, socialist parties hang suspended in mid-air, gazing at the working class below, never close enough to meet it for more than a moment.

 Just as socialist parties remain separated from the working class, the leadership of socialist parties stay separated from their rank-and-file members.
-Assuming they toe the party line, individual activists are allowed into the leadership circle.
+Assuming they toe the party line, certain individual activists are allowed into the leadership circle.
 But the leadership itself remains small and powerful.
 Decisions are often made without consulting the rank-and-file, and bureaucratic maneuvering dominates the politics of decision making.
 Overall, the ruling clique controls the party from the top down.

 Hal Draper names the current parties dominating the Left “bureaucratic sects”.
 He explained the basic strategy of these sects in his pamphlet “Anatomy of a Microsect”: